-It began with a single image that sat in my mind a long time unexplored: a railway line spearing through a desolate expanse—the sort you get out west, where land dissolves into sky at a 360-degree horizon—and two figures working on it, padded against the elements.
-In it I saw danger, and hopelessness, and camaraderie.
-The two became Easter and Yukiko in the novel, and the thread of their illicit love got woven through a dystopian landscape as I wrote beyond the snapshot to find out who they were and why they were there.
+The Daughters of Moab, for instance, began with an image that sat in my mind a long time unexplored: a desolate expanse—the sort you get out west, where the land dissolves into sky at a 360-degree horizon—with a railway line spearing through it, and two figures padded against the elements.
+In it, I knew, was danger, and an intense relationship.
+The two became Easter and Yukiko in the novel, and the thread of their illicit love got woven through the dystopian landscape as I wrote beyond the snapshot to find out who they were and why they were there.

 The second image was of a very handsome woman dressed like a stockman of the apocalypse, and standing in a lighthouse.
 Her challenge to me, thrown like a lure, was to come find her.
 I did, and she grew into the enigmatic Assumpta Viali, the reticent hero of the novel.